 - A functional free plan is available with Mailchimp.

 - If you have a small list (less than 1,500 records), you can host it more cheaply with Mailchimp.

 - Autoresponder functionality is more comprehensive.

 - You can use web fonts in your emails (albeit a small selection).

-- It’s easier to preview what your email will look like on a mobile device.
+- It’s easier to preview what your email will look like on a mobile device with Mailchimp.

-- RSS to email functionality is much better than Aweber's.
+- RSS to email functionality is significantly better than Aweber's.

 - A much wider range of integrations with third party apps is available.

 - Using different languages for thank-you and confirmation pages is more doable out-of-the-box.

 Alternatives to Mailchimp and Aweber